Fall 2014 update

-While the video above may present a stronger contrast than you will likely see on an “average” day, the crowds you saw at the end of that video do occur quite often.
-The truth is, the Wizarding World is the most electrifying thing to happen in Orlando in years, and its popularity only seems to grow – especially with the opening of Diagon Alley in July of 2014.
-When the parks are slow, the Wizarding World is usually busy.
+The Wizarding World of Harry Potter is the most electrifying thing to happen in Orlando in years, and its popularity only seems to grow – especially with the opening of Diagon Alley in July of 2014.
+When the parks are slower, the Wizarding World is usually still busy.
 When the parks are busy, the Wizarding World is crushed.

 How does Early Park Admission to the Wizarding World work?

-Guests with Early Park Admission have the benefit of entering Universal Studios Florida and Islands of Adventure an hour before the park opens to the general public.
+Guests with Early Park Admission have the benefit of entering Universal Studios Florida an hour before the park opens to the general public.
 For most of the year, this means 8:00am, and the park opens to everyone else at 9:00am.
 During busier seasons, it shifts up an hour, and guests with EPA get in at 7:00am while everyone else gets in at 8:00am.

-VERY IMPORTANT With the opening of Diagon Alley this summer, Universal is attempting to help with morning crowds by letting guests in up to a half hour before Early Park Admission technically begins.
-So, if you want to be at the front of the EPA crowd to ensure the lowest wait time for Escape from Gringotts, we recommend you arrive at the USF turnstiles by 6:00am for 7:00am Early Park Admission or, in August, 7:00am for 8:00am Early Park Admission.
+VERY IMPORTANT With the opening of Diagon Alley this past summer, Universal has been attempting to help with morning crowds by letting guests in up to a half hour before Early Park Admission technically begins.
+So, if you want to be at the front of the EPA crowd to ensure the shortest wait time for Escape from Gringotts, we recommend you arrive at the USF turnstiles by 7:15am for 8:00am Early Park Admission (or, when applicable, 6:15am for 7:00am Early Park Admission).

-For the days when you’re not interested in getting to the front of the line for Gringotts, it’s satisfactory to arrive 30 minutes before Early Park Admission begins.
+For the days when you’re not interested in getting to the front of the line for Gringotts, it’s satisfactory to arrive 20 minutes before Early Park Admission is scheduled to begin.

 How do I get Early Park Admission to the Wizarding World?